cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 2. Run the Secrets Provider Job**
 3. Run application pods**

-**The order at which the Secrets Provider and application pod are deployed does not matter because the [application pod will not start](https://kubernetes.io/docs/concepts/configuration/secret/#details) until it has received the K8s Secrets it references (secretKeyRef).
-Until the
+**The order at which the Secrets Provider and application pod are deployed does not matter because the [application pod will not start](https://kubernetes.io/docs/concepts/configuration/secret/#details) until it has received the keys from the K8s Secrets it references (secretKeyRef).

 ### Lifecycle/Deletion